 Charities and registered Community Amateur Sports Clubs are entitled to 80% relief where the property is occupied by the charity or the club and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).
+The local authority has the discretion to give further relief on the remaining bill.
+For more information visit newforest.gov.uk/businessrates.

-LOCAL DISCOUNTS
+LOCAL DISCOUNTS AND HARDSHIP RATE RELIEF